deniskrut/Vehicle-Detection/README.md

 I've obtained a few images from the video where my pipeline had most problems, and tried to optimize those by changing the sliding windows.

 I've started with sizes `64x64`, `96x96`, `128x128`, `160x160`, `192x192`, `224x224` and `256x256` and overlap `0.5`.
 That produced good results, but it missed some smallest and largest cars.
-I was able to improve it by increasing horizontal overlap to `0.75` for smallest windows, and adding size `320x320`.
+I was able to improve it by increasing horizontal overlap to `0.85` for smallest window, and adding size `320x320`.
 However at that point execution time started to suffer - it could take two and a half hours to produce the project view.

 As a next step, I've tried to reduce number of window and overlaps to improve execution time.
 I've noticed that bigger windows needed smaller overlaps to perform well, and that I can also reduce number of different sizes without loosing detection quality.
 After this optimization, when combined with "lighter" feature extraction option described above, pipeline can produce couple of frames a second.